 For example, in Nov 2019, Arts Fundraising and Philanthropy supported Akulah Agbami and the Black* Artists on the Move network to encourage artists in different geographical areas to develop funding circles, with the aim of allowing the network to make more art.
 This included monthly get-togethers in local libraries, online check ins and peer-to-peer application critique groups.

 What can we support?

-Organisations and groups can apply for the following levels of support towards the costs for organising an event or activity to take place before 14th March 2020.
+We are able to fund both virtual and in person networks, understanding the important role of both accessible online opportunities and real-world connections.
+Organisations and groups can apply for the following levels of support but any relevant expenditure for an event or activity will need to take place before March 2022.

 - Up to a maximum of £2,500 to support the development of a Giving Circle, or the running costs of one that is already established to support the arts and culture.
 Part of the funding could also be used as a match fund to encourage new donations into the arts.
 Funds can cover the costs of co-ordination, participants’ travel costs, venue hire, catering and speakers/guests.

 - Up to a maximum of £1,000 will also be allocated to successful applicants so that Arts Fundraising & Philanthropy trainers can support the long-term development of each Giving Circle, or can support those organisations that want to establish new Circles from scratch.
 Trainers will be selected based on their expertise, lived experience or knowledge of the community of focus.

 We would prefer to support networks and groups that have not previously received funding from the Networks programme.
 We can support unconstituted networks, i.e. those not linked to an established organisation.